Nite-Wing: Character biography

-In prison, Tad writes a detailed account of his past as a "crimefighter" which begins with causing his crooked father's death and his refusal to accept the fact that his actions are not heroic; he still refers to himself as a superhero, despite his status as a felon.
-He declares one-man war on Nightwing and all superheroes, whom he sees as hypocrites and villains.
+In prison, Tad declares one-man war on Nightwing and all superheroes, whom he sees as hypocrites and villains.
 Tad naively tries to get himself released by giving his account to the federal agents who are holding him in custody, expecting them to share his mindset; however, he exposes himself as a spree killer.
 He denies his criminal status despite evidence to the contrary and beats the inmates who mock him.
-The FBI later gives him an adequate first name "Thaddeus" to help them filing him competently.

-When Torque is captured by Nightwing, he is Tad's cellmate.
-Torque has a plan to escape, and he makes Tad part of it.
-They drug the food of Aaron Helzinger, a prison guard who is the reformed villain Amygdala; when he goes berserk, they escape.
-Tad kills Torque after his escape and is implicated in the murder of Chief Redhorn.
-He is innocent of that crime, however, and was framed by the Blockbuster and the new Tarantula (Catalina Flores); he contacts Nightwing to help clear him, despite their antipathy.
+Tad later escapes prison and is implicated in the murder of Redhorn.
+He is innocent of that crime, however, and is framed by Blockbuster and the new Tarantula (Catalina Flores).
+He contacts Nightwing to help clear him, despite their antipathy.
 Tad is arrested again with Tarantula, and is returned to Lockhaven.
 He escapes on Christmas Eve, and is again at large.

-Modus operandi

-Nite-Wing sees himself as a hero and seeks to bring justice to the world, but his methods are flawed; he kills a number of people, including an undercover FBI agent.
-Tad does not appear to understand the consequences of his actions, shrugging off regret or responsibility by saying that he is a "good guy".

 Powers and abilities

 Tad has no superpowers, but he is in peak physical condition and a self-taught, ruthless street fighter.
 He often carries a number of billiard balls taped to his back, and uses a modified three-foot pool stick or a steel rod found in a junkyard as weapons.
-Despite his overcoming the Blockbuster's low-level criminal subordinates, due to his idiocy and lack of advanced combat training he is easily subdued by Nightwing and the FBI agents.